wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-lifecycle-management-governance-for-microsoft-teams/includes/8-create-manage-policy-packages.md

 2. On the user's page, select **Policies**, and then next to **Policy package**, select **Edit**.
 3. In the **Assign policy package** pane, select the package you want to assign, and then select **Save**.

-You can also use ```Grant-CsUserPolicyPackage``` PowerShell cmdlet to assign a policy package to fewer than 20 users at a time.
+You can also use the ```Grant-CsUserPolicyPackage``` PowerShell cmdlet to assign a policy package to fewer than 20 users at a time.

-The example below assigns the Education_PrimaryStudent policy package to two users in the tenant.
+The following example assigns the Education_PrimaryStudent policy package to two users in the tenant.
 You can specify users by their object ID or Session Initiation Protocol (SIP) address.

 ```PowerShell
 Grant-CsUserPolicyPackage -Identity 1bc0b35f-095a-4a37-a24c-c4b6049816ab,johndoe@example.com -PackageName Education_PrimaryStudent